rowanho/distributed_movies/README.md

 - Every second, Replicas have a 30% chance of simulating becoming "offline", and a 50% chance of coming back "online" (if "offline").

 - "Offline" replicas neither send or recieve gossip.
+"Overloaded" replicas send gossip but can't recieve any.

 - Whenever the front end server uses a replica, the replica reports itself as "overloaded" for that period.

-- "Overloaded" replicas can send (but not recieve) gossip.

-- Client/server handle invalid queries where a movie id or a rating (movie + user id) is not in the dataset.

 - Consistent service - client's queries respect at least the updates they have made.
-Therefore updated rating/s can be queried by movie/user id and the rating/s should be present in the data returned.
+Ensured by keeping a timestamp "prev" per client.

  - Global ordering of updates - Ensured by sending and storing the date/time of when each update was sent.